gurgeous/simhilarity/README.md

 * **picking candidates** - how long does it take to pick decent candidates out of all the potential string pairs?
 * **matching** - once candidates are identified, how long does it take to score them?

-Here are some numbers from my i5 3ghz, for a test dataset consisting of 500 needles and 10,000 haystacks.

 #### Picking Candidates

 There are three different methods for picking candidates - see [options](#options) for a detailed explanation.
-Simhash runs very quickly and does an excellent job of identifying candidates.
-Ngrams is slower and returns huge numbers of candidates, slowing down matching.
-All checks all candidates - it's a pig.
+Here are some numbers from my i5 3ghz, for a test dataset consisting of 500 needles and 10,000 haystacks.

 ```
 method      time   candidates returned
 simhash 5   4s     3,500
 simhash 6   7s     5,000
-simhash 7   9s     10,000
+simhash 7   9s     10,000   (this is the default)
 simhash 8   12s    25,000
 simhash 9   13s    60,000